-Property management solutions enables property managers, owners, and operators to simplify and automate the tasks associated with running their properties.
+Property management solutions enable property managers, owners, and operators to simplify and automate the tasks associated with running their properties.
 This can help you control your real estate portfolio to a greater degree in an increasingly competitive and ever-changing market.
 These kinds of software solutions aren’t just meant for one particular kind of industry professional.
 Whether you own residential property, commercial property, or have real estate investments, this software can benefit your organization with a high degree of success.

 What are the basic functions?

 No matter what you might use it for (residential, commercial, etc.), property software has capabilities that can be applied to several different sectors of the real estate industry.
 These are just a few ways in which one can use the software:

 - Marketing – Residential and Commercial real estate owners and operators can use specific software solutions to market their properties to potential residents and tenants.